At the 2020 edition of Uppsala Monitoring Centre’s cutting-edge research conference, we’ll be making the case for evidence of impact.

 Invitations were sent out during the latter part of 2019.
 More information will follow.

 In 2018, Uppsala Forum was replaced by UMC’s 40th Anniversary conference, where key actors from the past and present of the WHO Programme for International Drug Monitoring joined pharmacovigilance colleagues to reflect on the progress pharmacovigilance has made since the programme’s inception in 1968.

 The need to develop and rapidly deploy new treatments tests the limits of traditional pharmacovigilance and demands new thinking and practice.
 How can we ensure the safety of patients using new drugs when rapid access is of paramount importance?

 Causality assessment plays a critical part in the search for better science and safer use of medicines.
-Although the principles of causality assessment is straightforward, the application of those principles to an individual case is a philosophical as well as scientific challenge.
+Although the principles of causality assessment are straightforward, the application of those principles to an individual case is a philosophical as well as a scientific challenge.